rachelwritingcode/rachelwritingcodeblog/_posts/2022-04-24-JavaScript30 Day 1.md

 #### ⚡ Day 1 Code Snippets from #JavaScript30, You Ready?
 Here we go!

-From the Day 1 exercise, I had to jog my memory on Template Literals, Events and Array object.
+From the Day 1 exercise, topics that I had to revisit were, Template Literals, Events and Array object.
 The following snippets are examples from the exercise as well as explanations I found on the web.

 ### Template Literals